Liparis (plant)

-Liparis, commonly known as widelip orchids, sphinx orchids or 羊耳蒜属 (yang er suan shu) is a cosmopolitan genus of more than 350 species of orchids in the family Orchidaceae.
+Liparis, commonly known as widelip orchids, sphinx orchids or 羊耳蒜属 (yáng'ěrsuàn shǔ) is a cosmopolitan genus of more than 350 species of orchids in the family Orchidaceae.
 Plants in this genus are terrestrial, lithophytic or epiphytic herbs with a wide range of forms.
 The flowers are usually resupinate and small to medium sized, yellow, yellow-green or purplish with spreading sepals and petals.
 The labellum is usually larger than the sepals and petals and is lobed, sometimes with a toothed or wavy margin and one or two calli at its base.

 Description

 Orchids in the genus Liparis are terrestrial, lithophytic or epiphytic herbs, usually with one to a few leaves which may be linear to egg-shaped, thin or leathery and sometimes pleated.
 The flowers are small to medium sized, resupinate and arranged on a flowering stem with small bracts.
 The flowers are usually dull yellow, yellow-green or purplish and often have an unpleasant odour.
 The sepals and petals turn downwards and the dorsal sepal is free but the lateral sepals are sometimes fused for at least part of their length.
 The petals are free from each other and often different in size and shape from the sepals.
 The labellum is usually larger than both the sepals and petals, often lobed with a toothed or wavy edge and one or two calli at its base.
 There are two pairs of waxy, oval pollinia, each with a viscidium.